 J wasn’t too enthusiastic about eating a vegetarian dinner, but of course, went along with it since it was something I wanted to try.
 It’s good to have someone who is supportive of the cleanse!
 He ordered the Ole Man Seitan, which was basically a Seitan burrito.
 I pretty much couldn’t eat any of it since seitan is essentially a “wheat meat”, and it’s wrapped inside a whole wheat tortilla.

-Lan Cafe in LES a year ago and had amazing Vietnamese style vegetarian food, including an amazing Banh Mi sandwich that even J approved of.
-With a vegetarian food fearer approval, you know it's got to be good.
-Too bad it's not CLEAN friendly.
+Towards the end of dinner, we were both stuffed.
+While the food was pretty good, I don’t think I would go back unless I really needed to bring someone to a vegetarian/vegan dinner.
+I took my mom to Lan Cafe in LES a year ago and had amazing Vietnamese style vegetarian food, including an amazing Banh Mi sandwich that even J approved of.
+With a vegetarian food fearer approval, you know it’s got to be good.
+Too bad it’s not CLEAN friendly.

 All in all, at the end of the night, J and I both felt full yet, somehow not stuffed and bloated like we normally feel after a meal.
 If digestion is what you’re looking for, then this is a wonderful clean and easily digestible dinner.